-If you've committed to building a pedalboard, the initial driver is likely to be a combination of organisation and portability.
+If you've committed to building a pedalboard, the initial driver is likely to be a combination of organization and portability.
 Having lots of random, mismatched guitar cables is stressful if something goes wrong mid-set.
 Not only are longer cables untidy and make it harder to move your ‘board, but they’re heavier too.
 When building a board, we’d recommend purchasing a brace of the best patch cables you can afford to give your organization (not to mention your confidence) a boost.

 Off-the-shelf patch cables (also sometimes called pedal couplers) are excellent, with mechanical failure rates way lower than they used to be, even at the budget end of the market.
 You can also build your own patch cables to ensure you get the right sizes, and there are solderless patch cable kits from several companies.
 In this guide we’re going to look at the top patch cables you can buy right now.